dacharyc/prfocus-website/content/en/docs/settings/_index.md

 If you choose the options to not display these columns, but you become an assignee or reviewer on a PR, these columns display in the dashboards anyway.
 This ensures you don't miss important PRs where you may be an assignee or reviewer.

-You can override these global settings on a per-repository basis.
+You can override these app-wide settings on a per-repository basis.
 For example, if you watch many repositories in which you are a reviewer, but only one in which you may be an assignee, you may want to leave the global **Assigned PRs** setting unchecked, and specify it only for the repository where you need this information.

 Note that if you specify to show Reviewing PRs or Assigned PRs on a repository basis, but leave the global setting unchecked, the column will display in your **All Pull Requests** dashboard because it is an aggregate of every dashboard's settings.